guy-dav/datasciencecoursera/README.md

 # datasciencecoursera
-This is a repository for the project of The Data Scientist's Toolbox Course
+This is a repository for the project of The Data Scientist's Toolbox Course of Data Science Speciallity